laxmankrishnamurti/Backend/Docker/Section-02.md

 $ COPY <source> <destination>
 ```

 4. RUN :: This instruction is used to run specific commands that we want run in the container during its creation.
-For example, We want to update the ubuntu ins tance then we can use the instruction as such :
+For example, We want to update the ubuntu instance then we can use the instruction as such :

 ```bash
 $ RUN <command>